 Everyone at Burning Man is just kind.
 Each person you talk to radiates happiness both to be there and to be talking to you.
 They all try to give more than they take.
 Each Burner I’ve encountered seemed to have a genuine interest in me and my life.
 There isn’t an easier place to start talking to a stranger and it gives each Burner a glimpse of what the world could be like if we were all a little kinder and more open.

 If you’re alive, you’re a fit at Burning Man.
 If you’re open-minded, like meeting new people, being pushed out of your comfort zone (both mentally and physically), and are curoius about the world around you then you’re already a Burner at heart.
 And even if you’re more introverted and it takes a lot of energy to get out of your comfort zone, there will be people, memories, and destinations for you at Burning Man.
 There’s a reason that once you enter the gates the first thing they say to you is “Welcome Home”

 I decided to ask a few people I know that have been to Burning Man a few questions about the Burn.
 Each of them brought a unique point of view that I thought would only help to explain Burning Man better than I ever could.

-“Burning Man is a week-long experience where you disconnect from mainstream society and become part of a global city focused on art, music, free expression, and community free of judgements, rules (to a certain extent), or social hierarchies.”
+“Burning Man is a week-long experience where you disconnect from mainstream society and become part of a global city focused on art, music, free expression, and community free of judgments, rules (to a certain extent), or social hierarchies.”
+Sona

 What do you remember most about the burn?